-Lower HGH levels may negatively impact your quality of life, increase your risk of disease and make you gain fat ().
+Low HGH levels may decrease your quality of life, increase your risk of disease, and make you gain fat (

 Here are 11 evidence-based ways to increase human growth hormone (HGH) levels naturally.

-Those with higher body fat levels or more belly fat will likely have impaired HGH production and an increased risk of disease.
+Those with higher levels of belly fat will likely have impaired HGH production and an increased risk of disease.

-One study observed that individuals with three times the amount of belly fat as the control group had less than half their amount of HGH ().
+One study observed that those with three times the amount of belly fat as the control group had less than half their amount of HGH (

-One study found that obese individuals had lower levels of IGF-1 — a growth-related protein — as well as HGH.
-After losing a significant amount of weight, their levels returned to normal ().
+What’s more, a study found that people with obesity had lower levels of HGH and IGF-1 — a growth-related protein.
+After losing a significant amount of weight, their levels returned to normal (